-Made To Stick by the Heath brothers is a practical resource on how to communicate effectively in a way that your message will influence and motivate to take action.
+Made To Stick is a practical resource on how to communicate effectively in a way that your message will influence and motivate to take action.

 - Take the core of your idea and communicate unexpectedly, concretely, credibly and emotionally